-Regular and ongoing assessment from White Rose assessments, NFER assessments as well as teacher assessment as an ongoing tool, informs teaching across the year.
+Regular and ongoing assessment from White Rose assessments, NFER assessments as well as teacher formative and summative assessment as an ongoing tool, informs teaching across the year.
 We target intervention as a result of these assessments to support and enable the success of each child through the programmes of Maths Plus 1 and Power of 2.
-The Test of Basic Addition and Numeracy Skills (TOBANS) also support us in targeting the level of intervention and area with the greatest need for the children who require extra support.
 These factors ensure that we are able to maintain high standards, with achievement at the end of Key Stage 1 and Key stage 2 above the national average and we strive to ensure a high percentage of children demonstrating greater depth, at the end of each key stage.